Organic and Vegan-Friendly Teas for Improved Health

 Simultaneously soothing and refreshing, peppermint tea also delivers many benefits to its drinkers.
 The tea effectively relieves indigestion, and some of the symptoms of GERD, making it easier to deal with an upset stomach.

-Peppermint tea blends also soothe stomach pains and, much like ginger, it can help ward off or alleviate nausea. sufferers of GERD, or those with irritable bowel syndrome, benefit greatly from the anti-spasm qualities imparted by peppermint oils in the tea.
+Peppermint tea blends also soothe stomach pains and, much like ginger, it can help ward off or alleviate nausea.
+Vegan sufferers of GERD, or those with irritable bowel syndrome, benefit greatly from the anti-spasm qualities imparted by peppermint oils in the tea.

 Echinacea Tea